kamrek/Angular_Project/README.md

-# CAAMS
+# AMS

-Customs Automation Asset Management System
+ Asset Management System

 ## Description
-CAAMS provides features to efficiently manage the IT assets of an organization.
+AMS provides features to efficiently manage the IT assets of an organization.

 ## Technology Stack